fc1943s/vault/data/spirituality/the-book-of-knowing-and-worth.md

 We respond to the needs of the time first, and Paul, you have an issue that needs to be rectified before channeling can continue.
 Your anger at others is coming forward to be addressed and you dislike the feeling and you decide you cannot have anger and you suppress what you feel.
 You deny yourself and the anger turns inward and that is a cycle of predisposition to depression.

-Now we will offer you this: If you wish to do the work here in this vicinity while you are together,[3](#undefined#footnote-25936-3) you may, but not before you attend to the reason you are angry.
+Now we will offer you this: If you wish to do the work here in this vicinity while you are together, you may, but not before you attend to the reason you are angry.
 You don’t know the reason you are angry and you don’t believe it when we tell you your anger is at yourself for not being the one in charge of what you think you are in charge of, of not being able to control others as you wish them to be controlled.
 Now, you are not alone in this.
 Everybody has this issue.
 But others are quicker to forgive.
 Others are quicker to forgive themselves and to forgive their fellows.

 Now, why is it you are not forgiving?
 Why does one not forgive?
 Because one is frightened of what will happen if one forgives.
 “I will be harmed again.”
 “I will be slandered.”
 “I will be judged.”
 “I will be persecuted.”
 “I will be used.”
 You have a long list, as everybody does, of reasons you must not forgive.
 But the ideal of forgiveness as we have expressed in previous teachings is to release the one that you hold hostage and bind yourself to.
 As you are willing to forgive, you may indeed be forgiven and the chapter that we would teach, on forgiveness perhaps, would come forward easily.
 We can only work with you as you allow yourself to be worked through.
 We cannot control you, nor do we intend to.
 This book will be completed, we promise you this.
 But not before you forgive yourself and your fellows for what you believe they have done.